About our Mission & The Support Staff

 William McClary - Social and Behavioral Sciences

 My life as a Lobo has resulted in many rewarding educational and professional experiences.
 I earned both my undergraduate degree in Journalism and graduate degree in American Studies from the University of New Mexico (UNM).
-I have advised several types of student populations and interpreted various degree programs for nearly six consecutive years at UNM.
+I have advised several types of student populations and interpreted various degree programs since 2009.
+Although I believe that a multitude of advisement philosophies can be practiced with various students, I have found that the Humanistic Advising philosophy is applicable to all students, as it provides the ability to be relatable simply through the human experience in which helps reveal commonalities and establish trust.
 My admiration for corresponding academic success with effective advisement practices has afforded me the privilege of enhancing student achievement by remaining committed to the transformative stages of aspiring scholars.
-In the position as a Student Advisement Coordinator for the College of Arts & Sciences, I aim to help structure an atmosphere that is conducive to the many aspects of higher learning.
+In the position as an Academic Program Support Manager for the College of Arts & Sciences, I aim to help structure an atmosphere that is conducive to the many aspects of higher learning.

 Our Work Studies